Finding a new home for Sixty Six #

 I’m not a designer.
-I had once call myself one but not anymore.
+I had once called myself one but not anymore.

 I haven’t done any development as a professional for long time either.

-I definitely work around those area, but I’m not there.
+I definitely work around this area, but I’m not there.

 Sixty Six has been distilled to blank state.
 Surprised to find out it is not broken.
 Surprised to see how simple Sixty Six is.

 Which forces me to think about what Sixty Six is.

 Here’s what I have come up so far.